Contents

-By the 1980s there was no longer any doubt that renal replacement therapy for end-stage renal disease had come to stay in the UK.
+By the 1980s there was no longer any doubt that renal replacement therapy (RRT) for end-stage renal disease had come to stay in the UK.

 Although kidney transplantation in the UK developed well through the 1970s, the UK fell behind most high income countries in provision of sufficient HD.
 There was very slow expansion in the number of consultant nephrologists and few new units opened.
 Incident treated patients per million population remained very low compared to the rest of Europe, and even more so compared to the United States.
-In the UK take on was little more than 40 per million per year, compared to twice that number in much of Europe, and almost four times that number in the United States.
+In the UK take on was less than 40 per million per year, compared to twice that number in much of Europe, and almost four times that number in the United States.

 Nephrologists were continually managing their workload at the edge of what was possible.
 Beds were somehow found for referrals even when there were apparently none.
 Renal patients were frequently outlying in other medical wards, and nephrologists were often less than popular with other specialists who regarded them as relentlessly acquisitive of sparse resources and facilities across medical units.

 Presumptions and accusations about rationing of RRT in the UK became increasingly strident in global nephrology circles.
 The very slow growth in incident patient numbers seemed to confirm that RRT was being rationed.
 How was that happening?
 It is true that nephrologists were varied in their practice and some emerged only gradually from the early culture in renal units that those accepted for dialysis would be young non-diabetics suitable for home dialysis and suitable for transplantation.
 This indeed had been the selection process established in the first chronic dialysis programme in the world, led by Belding Scribner in Seattle, USA.
 And the same approach was used in the first UK HD centre led by Stanley Shaldon at the Royal Free Hospital, and the other UK centres which soon followed.
-In the 1960s and 1970s few centres were willing to treat diabetics (among the earliest the King’s unit led by Victor Parsons).
+In the 1960s and 1970s few centres were willing to treat diabetics (among the earliest to do so was the King’s unit led by Victor Parsons).
 Gradually those early criteria were being relaxed and nephrologists were accepting onto dialysis more and more individuals who they were confident would benefit from treatment, including older people and those with diabetes and other multisystem diseases.
 Among patients who came through primary and secondary care to reach renal units, nephrologists were now turning down individuals based on clinical criteria, rather than fixed criteria such as age.

-But there are other factors which facilitated rationing.
+But there were other factors which facilitated unwitting rationing.
 GPs were inevitably not always well-informed about the emerging use of RRT, so referred few people with renal failure to hospital.
 Their medical training had taught them renal failure was fatal, and they might well make clinical judgments, especially in older and frailer people that terminal care could best be delivered at home without involving secondary care.
 Physicians in district general hospitals would in turn refer few people on to renal units, based on their knowledge of earlier more restrictive approaches to patient selection.
 Nephrologists were not heavily engaged in offering education to primary and secondary care to bridge the knowledge gap – it was all they could do to cope with the clinical cases that were ‘beating down the doors’; the notion of going out to seek work seemed far-fetched.
 Geography was another influential factor, confirmed by demographic study of referral patterns.
 Knowing that a likely outcome would be hospital attendance in perpetuity for twice or thrice weekly dialysis, GPs and hospital physicians were much more likely to refer someone who lived in an urban setting just a few miles from a renal unit, compared to someone living fifty or a hundred miles away in a rural area with slow roads.

 But even if referral rates did not change, an increase in the size of the prevalent population requiring RRT was inevitable, and would be pushed further as increasing clinical experience improved patient survival on dialysis.
 This aspect of the challenge for renal units was little discussed in the literature before the 1980s.
 How could it be contained?